Thousands miss benefit payments

 Those affected include new claimants, those owed arrears, and people awarded Social Fund budgeting loans for "essentials" such as clothes, rent and furniture.

-The Department for Work and Pensions stressed that if individuals had contacted them by 5pm last night the payment would have been rushed through within three hours.
+The Department for Work and Pensions stressed that if individuals had contacted them by 5pm this evening the payment will have been rushed through within three hours.

 "The vast majority of regular benefit payments have been made on time this Christmas," a spokesman said.